deeproy2007/Churn-Analysis/README.md

 # Customer Churn Analytics & Financial Risk Intelligence

 I analysed the Banking Churn problem where the bank was lossing around 185M in customer assets.
-TO solev
+TO reduce the churn I make a project.

 ---